chomupashchuk/ariston-remotethermo-home-assistant/README.md

 # THIS VERSION IS NO LONGER MAINTAINED
-New version is cretaed based on dedicated API.
-For details please see https://github.com/chomupashchuk/ariston-remotethermo-home-assistant-v2 .
+**New version is cretaed based on dedicated API.
+For details please see https://github.com/chomupashchuk/ariston-remotethermo-home-assistant-v2**.

 # Ariston NET remotethermo integration for Home Assistant
 Thin integration is a side project (my first integration) and was tested only with 1 zone climate.
 It logs in to Ariston website and fetches/sets data on that site.